 Protein and Your Body

-Another purpose of protein is to give your body energy and the necessary amino acids that it can use to replenish muscles and build new ones after you exercise.
-When you work out the protein needs to be rapidly available after you take it for it to be the most effective.
-The availability of the protein depends on the type of powder used, which we will discuss in a bit.
+Another purpose of protein is to give your body the necessary amino acids that it can use to replenish muscles and build new ones after you exercise.
+When you work out your body needs protein to be rapidly available to refuel the muscles and provide the most benefits.
+The speed of the availability of the protein depends on the type of powder used, which we will discuss in a bit.

 Getting enough protein in your diet, especially to support a tough workout, can be a challenge even for people who are free to eat whatever they want.
 Many protein-rich foods need to be cooked or prepared, but protein powders are a quick and easy option that can be used any time.